• Product

 • Red Hat OpenShift PaaS

-Users can rent the cloud IT infrastructure, such as servers, networking, and storage, from an IaaS provider on a pay-as-you-go basis, so the user doesn’t have to incur the cost of on-premises installation or maintenance.
+Users can rent the cloud IT infrastructure, such as servers, networking, and storage, from an IaaS provider on a pay-as-you-go basis, so the user doesn’t incur the cost of on-premises installation or maintenance.

 Examples of popular IaaS providers include: